 In January 2016, I worked with Matthew Underwood at Signal Culture in Owego, NY to build several audio/video patches that used the signal carried by the ethernet RX +/- wires as a control voltage in Doepfer modules, a David Jones Colorizer, and EAB Videolab video synthesizer.

 In August 2016, I returned to my earlier approach to simply running the ethernet RX signal through an amplifier and Boss DD2 delay pedal at a workshop at the Lower East Side Ecology Center that explored links between early video art and Douglas Engelbart's NLS prototype and concept of "human augmentation."

-To create this piece, I spliced the transmission (TX) and receiving (RX) wires inside an ethernet cable with audio and video cables, which routes the Internet through an assemblage of guitar pedals and other signal processing equipment.
+To create this piece, I spliced the transmission (TX) and receiving (RX) wires inside an ethernet cable with patch cables and routed the Internet packet signal into the modular audio/video system at Signal Culture.

 The electronic fluctuations of the connection are seen and heard through guitar amps and an analog television.
 By clicking links and loading pages, the user experiences the transmission of data as a physical event.